Cygnets Day Nursery

 Cygnets have a wealth of experience in childcare and development.
 Our Senco (Special Educational Needs Co-ordinator) has training to support inclusion.
 She’s familiar with SEN Code of Practice and will monitor all children’s development and support Key Persons and Parent’s/Carers.

-Your Key Person will plan your children’s individual needs with the support of our Senco and Area Inco and outside agencies if involved.
-Our Senco will meet with your child’s Key Person every 4 weeks to discuss any concerns.
-If any are raised, the Senco and Key Person together with your support, will write an IEP to help your child’s development with what support is needed to set your child’s next steps.
+Your Key Person will identify your children’s individual needs with the support of our Senco, management and outside agencies if already involved.
+Our Senco will meet with your child’s Key Person to discuss any concerns.
+The Senco, Key Person and managment together with your support, will write an IEP to help your child’s development with what support is needed and to set your child’s next targets.

-The Key Person will work with your child and implement next steps to aid their development.
-The Nursery will work closely with the area Inco and all outside agencies involved and support all where necessary.
+The Key Person will work with your child and implement targets to aid their development.
+The Senco will work closely with Management and all outside agencies involved and support all where necessary.

-All children have portfolios compiled by their Key Person, this gives a written, pictional record of their Learning Journey throughout their time at Cygnets.
+All children have portfolios compiled by management, this gives a written, pictorial record of their needs throughout their time at Cygnets and the support given.
+Parents will be liaised with throughout the process and outside agencies will be referred to if needed.

 - How will the curriculum be matched to my child's/young person's needs?

 It depends on your child’s need.
 Firstly we take into consideration your child’s progress and plan for your child’s individual needs supporting them at their own pace.
-We use the EYFS (Early Years Foundation Stage) recording on our PLOD’s (Possible Lines of Development).
-Our Senco (Special Educational Needs Co-ordinator) will support additional needs which can include speech, language and communication needs, social and communication difficulties and toilet training.
-One to one support can be provided, with funding, if your child requires adult input or others safety.
+We use the EYFS (Early Years Foundation Stage 2021).
+Our Senco (Special Educational Needs Co-ordinator) will support additional needs which can include speech, language and communication needs, social, behavioural difficulties, communication difficulties and toilet training.

-Progress will be evidenced in your child’s learning journal, PP (Person Plan) and behaviour charts ABCC (Antecedent, Behaviour, Consequences, Communication) will be written if necessary, to support learning in the Nursery and at home.
+Progress will be evidenced in your child’s IEP (Individual Education Plan) and behaviour charts ABCC (Antecedent, Behaviour, Consequences, Communication) will be written if necessary, to support learning in the Nursery and at home.
 These are reviewed at regular intervals or when needed.
 Note: If a child has not made good progress, we would then consider requesting a Professional.
-A child between 0-2 can change quickly by support so the EHCP may not be necessary.
+A child between 0-2 can change quickly by support given.

 We will take relevant and purposeful action to identify, assess and meet the special educational needs of the child by: